virt-resize - Resize a virtual machine disk

 Or use virsh(1) vol-create-as to create a libvirt storage volume:

-virt-resize takes two mandatory parameters, the input disk (eg. device or file) and the output disk.
+virt-resize takes two mandatory parameters, the input disk and the output disk (both can be e.g. a device, a file, or a URI to a remote disk).
 The output disk is the one created in the previous step.

 # virt-resize indisk outdisk